Information Technology, Safety and Federal Policies

 The Rehabilitation Act of 1973 (section 504) and the Americans with Disability Act (ADA) provide that “no otherwise qualified disabled individual in the United States… shall, solely on the basis of disability, be denied access to, or the benefits of, or be subjected to discrimination under any program or activity provided by any institution receiving federal financial assistance.”
 This regulation requires that Doane programs be accessible to the disabled, but it does not require that every building or part of a building be accessible.
 Thus it may be necessary to reschedule classes to accessible classrooms or take other steps to open some of the programs to students with mobility impairments.

-- Students interested in services related to a disability should notify the university of any special circumstances that would affect their ability to compete equally in the university environment.
+- Students interested in services for a diagnosed disability should notify the university of any special circumstances that would affect their ability to compete equally in the university environment.
 To assist the university in providing services, documentation of such disabilities must be provided by qualified professionals upon request, unless the disability is easily discernible by university personnel.

-- While students are encouraged to self-identify at the earliest possible time, they can access services at any time by initiating the process described in number one above.
+- While students are encouraged to self-identify at the earliest possible time, they can access services at any time by initiating the process and contacting the ADA Director for the university.

 For further information refer to Federal Disclosure Information .
 See Student Handbook for grievance procedure.

-The Family Educational Rights and Privacy Acts of 1974 (commonly referred to as “FERPA” or the “Buckley Amendment”) is designed to protect the confidentiality of students’ educational records and to give students access to their records to assure accuracy.
+The Family Educational Rights and Privacy Acts of 1974 is designed to protect the confidentiality of students’ educational records and to give students access to their records to assure accuracy.
 FERPA outlines four rights with respect to students Education Records.
 They are

 - Access to Education Records: Students have the right to inspect and review their Education Records within 45 days of the day the University receives a written request for access, any time after their matriculation.